Attitude Reference Frames |

 Description:

-Z-axis: Relative spherical distance ϕ in the direction normal to the leader Spacecraft's orbit plane (also commonly called "cross-track")
+•X-axis: Relative radial distance δr ("radial") •Y-axis: Relative along-track distance in the direction of θ (also commonly called "in-track") •Z-axis: Relative spherical distance ϕ in the direction normal to the leader Spacecraft's orbit plane (also commonly called "cross-track") •Origin: Center of the leader Spacecraft |

 Notes:

-The RIC Spherical frame is aligned with the RIC frame, therefore the positive direction of the (δr, θ, ϕ) coordinates (shown in light blue) matches the direction of the RIC vectors.
+•The RIC Spherical frame is aligned with the RIC frame, therefore the positive direction of the (δr, θ, ϕ) coordinates (shown in light blue) matches the direction of the RIC vectors. |

 RIC Spherical Coordinate System